 My point: mixing is one of the most important aspects of a great recording .
 People build their careers entirely on knowing how to mix.

 So to properly tackle this topic, we’re going to get detailed (while still keeping it as simple as possible).
-Here’s what we’ll go over:

-Know Your DAW
+Audio Mixing In Your DAW